NativeUI-Cloud/interface-build/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details (if one exists).
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
-*(Placeholder: You may want to add an actual LICENSE.md file with your chosen license, e.g., MIT, Apache 2.0)*